ciaeric/ciaeric.github.io/_posts/2019-05-09-organize-powerbi.md

 The step is quite simple:

-Step One - create a table by using "Enter Data" under home tab, give the table name as "#Measures".
-The "#" makes Measures table always display on the top of the Fields.
+**Step One** - create a table by using "Enter Data" under home tab, give the table name as "#Measures".
+The `#` makes Measures table always display on the top of the Fields.

-Step Two - create measures under this table then delete that defaultly created column, now you have a place for measures only.
+**Step Two** - create measures under this table then delete that default created column, now you have a place for measures only.

-Step Three - go to "Model", select/Multi-select measures, set up "Display Folder".Once you have a folder created, you can move measures into the folder by dragging.
-You can also describer certain measures here if they are complicated which needs explaination.
+**Step Three** - go to "Model", select/Multi-select measures, set up "Display Folder".Once you have a folder created, you can move measures into the folder by dragging.
+You can also describe certain measures here if they are complicated which needs explanation.
 (You can use this method to organize the fields in other normal tables as well)

 ![screenshot1](/img/post14/measure2.png)